 Nowhere are these challenges better illustrated than in the processes of public regulation.
 There are over 100 bodies involved in regulation in the UK – and that’s not including professional associations and other semi-regulated activities.

-When the Prime Minister wrote just to 17 of the bigger ones in December 2024, it was calculated that their combined headcount was 36,000 and their combined revenues was £5.4bn.
-The Government has now decided that it wants all these bodies to shed their ‘risk averse’ culture and become more oriented towards economic growth.
+When the Prime Minister wrote just to 17 of the bigger ones in December 2024, it was calculated that their combined headcount was 36,000 and their combined revenues were £5.4bn.
+The Government has now decided that it wants all these bodies to shed their ‘risk-averse’ culture and become more oriented towards economic growth.
 That sounds great, and there may be a legitimate debate about Ministers’ plans for this agenda.

 For now, however, let’s focus on the process aspects.
 Most of these bodies were set up because politicians did not wish to be directly engaged in trying to satisfy conflicting interests.
 And for good reason.